 Keep sowing more radish if you want to eat some in fall.
 Sow more corn salad to ensure you’ll have enough greens in the coming months.
 If space is available once you’ve pulled out your string beans, plant some spinach that should be ready by winter’s end.
 It is still time to plant the last leek plants to soil enriched with compost: they’ll be ready for picking in spring.

 October, clean-up time

-In October, pull out your last tomatoes with their fruits in a luminous, ventilated space where the temperature is above 70°F (20°C).
+In October, pull out your last tomato with their fruits in a luminous, ventilated space where the temperature is above 70°F (20°C).
 They’ll ripen perfectly.
-Pull out plants that won’t bear any more, as well as beans, zucchinis and eggplant.
+Pull out plants that won’t bear any more, as well as bean, zucchini and eggplant.
 Shred them up if they’re healthy, and cover free spaces with this mulch.
 You can also shred dead ornamental annuals for mulch, too.